Exploring Security Data Lakes

 - Cloud services provide the flexibility of separating storage and compute, thereby allowing businesses to use several flavors of both open source and proprietary data processing, analytics, and machine learning frameworks.

 The diversity of data lake tools and abstractions that are made possible by utilizing a data lake can also create operational problems.
 The major area of friction is security and governance, which can threaten the data lake’s long-term viability.
-Data lake security (access control) and governance (auditing and visibility) are inherently lacking in traditional data lake architecture and thus typically overlooked in the initial stage of a data lake deployment.
+Data lake security (access control) and governance (auditing and visibility) are inherently lacking in traditional data lake architecture.
+Thus, they are typically overlooked in the initial stage of a data lake deployment.

 In the early days, organizations typically work around these deficiencies by creating copies of the data for different users and use cases depending on the entitlements.
 Even that approach comes with significant gaps in the functionality.
 Specifically, the lack of fine-grained access control across multiple compute tools and different kinds of data assets, with detailed visibility into user activity.